Simulated images - Infrared channel and total precipitation

 We provide current forecasts, climate reanalyses and specific datasets.
 These are available via the web, point-to-point dissemination, data servers and broadcasting.

-Researchers, WMO members, commercial users and satellite data providers can gain access to ECMWF forecast products under one of our various license agreement types.
+Researchers, WMO members, commercial users and satellite data providers can gain access to ECMWF forecast products under one of our various licence agreement types.

 Serving meteorology